 About the Conference

-Welcome to the 8th Family Law & Children’s Rights Conference, to be held in Singapore from 19-22 July 2020 and, for the first time, jointly organised by the World Congress on Family Law and Children’s Rights and LAWASIA, The Law Association for Asia and the Pacific.
+Welcome to the 8th Family Law & Children’s Rights Conference: World Congress 2021 Through the Eyes of a Child, to be held virtually from 12-16 July 2021, organised by the World Congress on Family Law and Children’s Rights and supported by LAWASIA, The Law Association for Asia and the Pacific.

-The Conference is a major international event focussing on family law and family law processes and the rights of children and youth.
-The Conference is a platform for the convergence of lawyers, judges, academics, government, non-government associations, psychologists, medical professionals and social scientists with a common interest in the active protection of children and in sharing best practices to promote the rights of children and family law issues.
-The Conference offers an opportunity for delegates to challenge existing protocols and to formulate resolutions on the rights of the child, not only in their own jurisdiction but to provide support for those endeavouring to change laws relating to the denial of human rights for children globally.
+The conference is a major international event focusing on family law and family law processes and the rights of children and youth.
+It is a platform for the convergence of lawyers, judges, academics, government, non-government associations, psychologists, medical professionals and social scientists with a common interest in the active protection of children and in sharing best practices to promote the rights of children and family law issues.